High-Security Gate Buying Guide for Commercial & Industrial Organizations

 Security gates are an essential component of industrial and restricted-access facilities.
 The purpose of an automatic security gate is to ensure that access to specified grounds is limited to authorized personnel.
 In the majority of applicable settings, industrial-grade gates are placed at the entrance, where access is granted only to authorized vehicles.
 Depending on the size or range of a given facility, there might also be secondary security gates inside the premises to limit access in certain areas.
 An example would be any parking garage where all drivers enter in through a main gate, but where employees proceed to a second inner gate to park in reserved spaces that are separate from those allotted to the general public.

 Automatic security gate systems are also used in certain residential settings, including the entrances of exclusive condominium complexes and private neighborhoods.
 However, unlike the purpose gates serve at the entrances to industrial facilities — where gates are used to restrict access to ships, planes, weapons, machinery and testing plants — gates in residential settings are used simply to restrict access to residents, family members and guests, while keeping out loiterers, vandals and burglars.
+Click here to see all of our applications of security gates.

 Different Types of Security Gates